Netatalk/netatalk/doc/manpages/man8/cnid_dbd.8.md

 # Updating

-Note that the first version to appear *after* Netatalk 2.1 i.e. Netatalk 2.1.1, will support Berkeley DB updates on the fly without manual intervention.
-In other words Netatalk 2.1 does contain code to prepare the Berkeley DB database for upgrades and to upgrade it in case it has been prepared before.
-That means it can't upgrade a 2.0.x version because that one didn't prepare the database.
+Starting with Netatalk 2.1.1, automatic Berkeley DB updates are supported, as long as Netatalk 2.1.0 or later was used to create the database.

-In order to update between older Netatalk releases using different Berkeley DB library versions, follow this steps:
+In order to update between older Netatalk releases using different Berkeley DB library versions, follow these steps:

 - Stop the to be upgraded old version of Netatalk

 - Using the old Berkeley DB utilities run
-`db_recover -h <path to .AppleDB>`
+*db_recover -h <path to .AppleDB>*

 - Using the new Berkeley DB utilities run
-`db_upgrade -v -h <path to .AppleDB> -f cnid2.db`
+*db_upgrade -v -h <path to .AppleDB> -f cnid2.db*

-- Again using the new Berkeley DB utilities run `db_checkpoint -1 -h <path to .AppleDB>`
+- Again using the new Berkeley DB utilities run *db_checkpoint -1 -h <path to .AppleDB>*

 - Start the the new version of Netatalk